bitshares/bitshares-core/README.md

 Build instructions and additional documentation are available in the [wiki](https://github.com/bitshares/bitshares-core/wiki).

+We recommend building on Ubuntu 16.04 LTS, and the build dependencies may be installed with:

+    sudo apt-get update
+    sudo apt-get install autoconf cmake git libboost-all-dev libssl-dev

 To build after all dependencies are installed:

     git clone https://github.com/bitshares/bitshares-core.git